mkos11/toxiproxy/README.md

 ## Example

-Let's walk through an example with a Rails application.
+Let's walk through an example with an Rails application.
 Note that Toxiproxy is in no way tied to Ruby, it's just been our first use case.
 You can see the full example at [sirupsen/toxiproxy-rails-example](https://github.com/sirupsen/toxiproxy-rails-example).
 To get started right away, jump down to [Usage](#usage).